 If you can manage this, then you’re on the right track.
 When you compete at the local level, you only have to compete with who’s in town.
 For international SEO ranking, your website needs to be as strong as possible.

-Our content marketing strategies are the “house” we build on top of our foundations.
+Content is the “house” we build on top of our foundations.
 For international SEO, content needs to be relevant to everyone, high-quality and consistently uploaded.
 There is no room for “fluff” or content that serves no purpose.

 Remember that Google uses location as a ranking factor to match the right people with the right content, so don’t make your content too location-specific.
 Well, not specific to one location at least.

 For example, if I’m running an eCommerce store that ships internationally, then I’m going to have to diversify my content to stay relevant to everyone.
-Generalizing the content is the easiest way that comes to mind, but why stop there?
-If you have the resources, location-specific content for the areas you’re targeting the most can also help.

 Let’s say we ship 60% of our international goods to Canada, the UK, and Australia.
 In that case, we would make content about our products that’s more relevant to them.
 If we’re selling solar panels, this could be content with topics like:

 You get the point.
 Location-specific content is helpful, as long as you aren’t limiting yourself to one area.
+If you have sectioned your content into two or more sub-sites because of the importance of your international clients you would then create content specifically for them.

 Building backlinks (links from other sites to yours) is essential to establishing your website as an authority in your field.
 When competing at the local level, you can get away without backlinks for years.
 At the international level, you need to develop a backlink strategy right away.